msmathcomp/hyperbolic-tsne/README.md

 ## Setup

-You can setup the repository by building the provided Docker file calling `docker build --tag 'hyperbolic-tsne' .` in the folder where you cloned the repository.
+You can set up the repository by building the provided Docker file calling `docker build --tag 'hyperbolic-tsne' .` in the folder where you cloned the repository.
 Alternatively, you can perform the following steps yourself:

 1. Install conda (we recommend using [miniconda](https://docs.conda.io/projects/miniconda/en/latest/))
 2. Create environment: `conda create --name=htsne python=3.9.16`